 While there are practical actions you need to take, this can also be an excellent time for experimentation.
 Test out fun or creative copy you might not implement otherwise.
 You can even get creative with the bots themselves.

-For Thanksgiving this year, our team created the Uncle Larry bot to help our customers answer (or avoid) any awkward questions or family moments.
+For Thanksgiving, our team created the Uncle Larry bot to help our customers answer (or avoid) any awkward questions or family moments.

-We understand not every company has the same brand voice or style, so make sure any changes you make to bots or copy during this time stays consistent with yours.
+We understand not every company has the same brand voice or style, so make sure any changes you make to bots or copy during this time stay consistent with yours.

 When it comes to getting your bots ready for the holidays, a little refresh can go a long way to making customers happy.